NLA NORTH EAST FOOTBALL RESULTS - NBC SVG

-Yesterday afternoon, in the opening game of the Community Shield “Knock-Out” Championship of the HAIROUN/National Lotteries Authority North East Football League, Overland gained a 5-nil victory over North Union Combined at the Chili Playing Field in Georgetown.
+Mt.
+Grenan are out of the Community Shield “Knock-Out” Championship of the HAIROUN/National Lotteries Authority North East Football League after being beaten 4-3 on penalties by World X1 at the Chili Playing Field in Georgetown yesterday afternoon.

-Glenroy Prince scored two of the goals with a goal each by TRE-ZINE Da Souza, Rafique Franklyn and Steven Edwards.
+The scores were levelled at 1-1 at the end of regulation time after Vane Johnson put World X1 in the lead only to see Steven Clarke score the equalizer that sent the match into penalty kicks.

-This afternoon, at 4:15, there will be another match in the Community Shield Knock-Out Championship between World X1 and Mt.
-Grenan also at the Chili Playing Field in Georgetown.
+There will be another match in the Community Shield Knock-Out Championship today when Mozambique Boys and Biabou United clash also at the Chili Playing Field in Georgetown.

 Advertisement